CMTA/RuleEngine/README.md

+> To use the ruleEngine and the different rules, we recommend the latest audited version, from the [Releases](https://github.com/CMTA/CMTAT/releases) page.
+Currently, it is the version [v1.0.2](https://github.com/CMTA/RuleEngine/releases/tag/v1.0.2)

 # RuleEngine

 This repository includes the RuleEngine contract for the [CMTAT](https://github.com/CMTA/CMTAT) token.
-- The CMTAT version used is the version [v2.3.0](https://github.com/CMTA/CMTAT/releases/tag/v2.3.0)
+- The CMTAT version used is the version [v2.3.1](https://github.com/CMTA/CMTAT/releases/tag/v2.3.1)
-- The OpenZeppelin version used is the version [4.8.1](https://github.com/OpenZeppelin/openzeppelin-contracts/releases/tag/v4.8.1)
+- The OpenZeppelin version used is the version [v5.0.0](https://github.com/OpenZeppelin/openzeppelin-contracts/releases/tag/v5.0.0)

 The CMTAT contracts and the OpenZeppelin library are included as a submodule of the present repository.